twirote/starport/docs/4 Configure a Blockchain/1-configuration.md

+---
+title: 1 Configuration
+description: Overview of configuration for Starport-launched blockchains.
+---

 # Configuration

 For every new blockchain that is launched with Starport, a `config.yml` file is created in the blockchain directory.
 The `config.yml` file describes the development environment for your blockchain.